NEWS AND INSIGHTS FROM FINTRX

 For individuals starting a business, Covid has surely turned the world upside down.
 Many entrepreneurs aren't sure if investors have closed their doors for good, whether they should adjust their valuation, or if they should forgo all hope of finding funding at all - at least for now.
 Startups need to be patient yet decisive whether they want to be in offense mode or shift positions until markets aren't as volatile.
 To shine a light on family offices making early-stage investments, we examine different trends transpiring within the alternative wealth space and private capital markets.
 Throughout this narrative, we explore single and multi-family offices investing in Venture, Series A, and Series B funding rounds.

-Funding Rounds: A Brief Overview
+Funding Rounds: An Overview

 When you hear discussions of Venture, Series A, and Series B funding rounds, these terms are referring to growing a business through the use of external capital sources such as family offices, for instance.
-Series A and B funding rounds are often considered 'stepping stones' in turning a novel idea into a pioneering global company.
+Series A and B funding rounds are often considered stepping stones in turning a novel idea into a pioneering global company.
 Before we dive in, it's important to identify the different participants throughout this process.
 First, there are the individuals, or prospects, hoping to gain funding for their company.
 As the business becomes increasingly mature, it often advances through funding rounds.

-On the other side are potential investors, which include family offices.
+On the other side are potential investors which include family offices.
 If the company grows and earns a profit, the investor or family office is rewarded based on the initial investment made.
 A key distinction between funding rounds has to do with the valuation of the business, as well as its maturity level and expected growth.
 Prior to any funding rounds, analysts take a valuation of the company under consideration.
-Valuations are derived from several factors including management, proven track record, market size, and risk - among others.
+Valuations are derived from several factors, including management, proven track record, market size, and risk - among others.
 Some you can predetermine by analyzing data trends and others you can’t.
-These factors influence the investors likely to become involved.
+These factors influence the investors' likely to become involved.

 The large majority of successful startups have put forth efforts to raise capital through rounds of external funding.
-These funding rounds provide outside investors (and wealth vehicles such as family offices) the opportunity to invest in a growing company for equity or partial ownership.
+These funding rounds provide outside investors (and wealth vehicles, such as family offices) the opportunity to invest in a growing company for equity or partial ownership.
 Once you understand the distinction between each funding round, it's significantly easier to analyze the ongoing data trends and developments taking place - and ultimately, the direction you want to go.

-Venture funding rounds help a company finance its first steps including market research and product development, for instance.
+Venture funding rounds help a company finance its first steps, including market research and product development, for instance.
 With venture or angel investor funding, a company has help in determining what its final products will be, who its target demographic is, and so on.

 Series A Funding